For years both transmission and engine rebuilders have struggled at times to determine the cause of crankshaft thrust bearing failures.

 How does the torque converter exert force on the crankshaft?

 The area is a little trickier.
 The area that is part of this equation is the difference between the area of the front half of the converter and the rear half.
-The oil pressure does exert a force that tries to expand the converter like a balloon (which is why converter ballooning is probably often blamed), however, it is the fact that the front of the converter has more surface area than the rear (the converter neck is open) that causes the forward force on the crankshaft.
+The oil pressure does exert a force that tries to expand the converter like a balloon.
+However, it is the fact that the front of the converter has more surface area than the rear (the converter neck is open) that causes the forward force on the crankshaft.

 Causes for excessive torque converter pressure: